 Guinea-Bissau is one of the world’s poorest countries, with most families relying on unstable employment in the informal economy or remittances from migrant workers abroad.
 Public services have deteriorated in recent years amid irregular payment of public-sector workers.

-Boys are vulnerable to organized exploitation as beggars or forced labor in sectors including mining and agriculture.
-Girls are trafficked for sexual exploitation or domestic servitude.
+Boys are vulnerable to organized exploitation as beggars and to forced labor in sectors including mining and agriculture.
+Girls are frequently victims of sexual exploitation or domestic servitude.
 Government officials have been accused of complicity in trafficking activity, including sex tourism schemes in the Bijagós islands.